BLAKE3-team/BLAKE3/b3sum/README.md

   [FILE]...
 Files to hash, or checkfiles to check

 Options:
-  -l, --length <LEN>          The number of output bytes, before hex encoding [default: 32]
-      --num-threads <NUM>     The maximum number of threads to use --keyed                 Use the keyed mode
-      --derive-key <CONTEXT>  Use the key derivation mode, with the given context string --no-mmap               Disable memory mapping
+      --keyed                 Use the keyed mode, reading the 32-byte key from stdin --derive-key <CONTEXT>  Use the key derivation mode, with the given context string -l, --length <LEN>          The number of output bytes, before hex encoding [default: 32] --seek <SEEK>           The starting output byte offset, before hex encoding [default: 0] --num-threads <NUM>     The maximum number of threads to use --no-mmap               Disable memory mapping
       --no-names              Omit filenames in the output
-      --raw                   Write raw output bytes to stdout, rather than hex -c, --check                 Read BLAKE3 sums from the [FILE]s and check them --quiet                 Skip printing OK for each successfully verified file -h, --help                  Print help information (use `--help` for more detail) -V, --version               Print version information
+      --raw                   Write raw output bytes to stdout, rather than hex -c, --check                 Read BLAKE3 sums from the [FILE]s and check them --quiet                 Skip printing OK for each checked file -h, --help                  Print help (see more with '--help') -V, --version               Print version
 ```

 See also [this document about how the `--check` flag